klando/pgfincore/README.md

     su
     make install

-For PostgreSQL >= 9.1, log in your database and:
+Log in your database and:

     mydb=# CREATE EXTENSION pgfincore;

-For other release, create the functions from the sql script (it should be in your contrib directory):

-    psql mydb -f pgfincore.sql

 PgFincore is also shipped with Debian scripts to build your own package:

     aptitude install debhelper postgresql-server-dev-all postgresql-server-dev-9.1
     # or postgresql-server-dev-8.4|postgresql-server-dev-9.0
     make deb
     dpkg -i ../postgresql-9.1-pgfincore_1.1.1-1_amd64.deb

-PgFincore is packaged for *RPM* at http://yum.postgresql.org/ PgFincore is packaged for *debian* at http://pgapt.debian.net/

 ## EXAMPLES